 The set includes the board plus all other pieces (pawns, bishops, rooks, knights, the king, and the queen).
 Chess sets are aesthetically attractive and sleekly designed.
 The color and sizes of pieces are precisely chosen to match and contrast with the board’s squares.
-Chess sets come in special travel versions, which are perfect for using during a train, plane, or car trips.
+Chess sets come in special travel versions, which are perfect for use during train, plane, or car trips.

-Click this link to check out the best themed chess sets on Chess House retailer
+Click this link to check out the best-themed chess sets on Chess House retailer

 You can find examples, like cats versus dogs, cowboys versus Indians, or other traditional rivals.
 These pieces not only look more decorative on the board, but they make the game fun and thrilling.
 These special sets, however, aren’t suitable for matches or tournaments.
 Imagine playing a tournament with a custom board.
 You would have to repeatedly ask the arbiter, “Sorry, which one is the knight again?”

-We therefore recommend that you go check out this fabulous collection of tournament chess sets on Chess house.
+We, therefore, recommend that you go check out this fabulous collection of tournament chess sets on Chess house.
 These are suitable for events of all sizes, from local rated tournaments to national competitions.
 Just click the link to check it out.